§ 154.022 ACCESSORY BUILDINGS AND STRUCTURES.

 (e) Setback on corner lots.
 Accessary buildings on a corner lot shall comply with the front setback requirements on any side that faces a street, if there is at least one house in the same block that fronts on the street.
 If there are no houses fronting on the street, then the corner house shall provide a minimum setback of three feet on the side street.

 (3) Size and lot coverage.
-Detached accessory buildings may occupy up to 50% of the required rear yard, provided that the total of all accessory buildings shall not exceed 1,200 square feet in area.
+Detached accessory buildings may occupy up to 50% of the required rear yard.
+The total of all accessory buildings shall not exceed 1,200 square feet in area.
+Lots greater than 20,000 square feet in area that are occupied by a single family residential structure shall be permitted to have a maximum sum total area of all accessory structures not exceeding 2,000 square feet.
+Detached accessory buildings and structures shall be included in the calculation of lot coverage.

 (4) Height.